RealmX1/STAT400-Knowledge-Graph/node_schemas/md_schemas/concept_schema.md

   - **Description**: *Text*
     - Additional explanations, background information, or context about the concept.
     - *Example*: "Conditional probability quantifies the likelihood of an event A occurring when event B is known."
-  > NEED TO mark SOURCE for the information used here.
+  > NEED TO MARK SOURCE for the information used here.
 By default we will use `Stat400 teaching material - Jonathan Fernandez`

 - **Tags/Categories**: *List of Strings*
   - Keywords that provide information other than dependency relation... may not be necessary.